1,000+ Opportunities

 Why is advertising considered an unallowable expense?
 Advertising is generally an unallowable expense under 2 CFR 200 because federal funds are intended for direct program implementation, not to promote an organization's image, generate revenue, or boost public relations.
 Paid media that is intended to inform the public about the program, and to educate or raise awareness is allowable.

-Based on current listing details, eligibility includes: Law enforcement agencies in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Law enforcement agencies in Colorado.
+Confirm the full requirements in the official notice before applying.